 Forty percent of worldwide card fraud losses are based in the USA.
 And recent payment industry fraud prevention measures have made merchants, including restaurant operators, liable for chargebacks where fraud prevention technology is not in place.

 You can protect your business from this risk and potential cost by upgrading to EMV chip card readers.
 With card-present EMV transactions, the encrypted chip on the card protects against fraud—and when you use EMV PIN pads to process payments, the liability for any associated chargebacks shifts to the card issuer.

 And today, even delivery payments (including online orders) can be processed at the door with an EMV terminal at lower card-present rates.

-SpeedLine Pay@ the Door provides protection against fraud and chargebacks on delivery orders, and reduces the cost of every payment transaction.
+SpeedLine Pay provides protection against fraud and chargebacks on delivery orders, and reduces the cost of every payment transaction.
 And your customers’ information is kept more secure, as they are not giving their credit card number to your employees over the phone or online, but paying in person when they receive their order.

 Posted on Wed, Aug 01, 2018 @ 09:08 AM.

 Updated on January 6, 2021 @ 9:13 PM PST.